uber/rides-android-sdk/README.md

 RideRequestButton requestButton = new RideRequestButton(context);
 layout.addView(requestButton);
 ```
-This will create a request button with default deeplinking behavior, with the pickup pin set to the user’s current location.
+This will create a request button with deeplinking behavior, with the pickup pin set to the user’s current location.
 The user will need to select a product and input additional information when they are switched over to the Uber application.

 You can also add your button through XML:
 ```xml